Stevens-97/Stevens-97/README.md

-### Hi there 👋

-Welcome to my personal github page!
+### Welcome to my personal github page!

-You can either navigate through the repos on the profile page or click on the link to my portfolio site.
+You can either navigate through the repos on the profile page or but I recommend using my portfolio site, see the link below.
 My portfolio site also has links to my socials.

 > [Site link](https://esportfoliosite.netlify.app/)